ArgoNeuT uses the existing lifetime and temperature if query of database fails

-#1 Updated by Gianluca Petrillo about 3 years ago
+#1 Updated by Gianluca Petrillo over 3 years ago

 Is this going to help on the axis of confusion?
 If the query may randomly fail (like for network connections) you get randomly either the correct or the default lifetime.

 If it is important to have access to the correct lifetime, the natural answer to a failed query is to retry and eventually to abort the job.

-#2 Updated by Tingjun Yang about 3 years ago
+#2 Updated by Tingjun Yang over 3 years ago

 The most common failure mode is that the entry for a particular run is not in the database.
 Retry the query does not help in this case.
 Before the function would return lifetime from another run if the query was successful before in the same job, which is random.
 After the changes, it will always return the default value.